Jacob deGrom, oft-injured Rangers ace, to have season-ending right elbow surgery

+They also knew the risks, with the pitcher coming off two injury-plagued seasons with the New York Mets.

-ARLINGTON, Texas (AP) — Texas ace Jacob deGrom will have season-ending surgery to repair a torn ulnar collateral ligament in his right elbow, cutting short his first season with the AL West-leading Rangers after the oft-injured right-hander signed a $185 million, five-year contract.
+Even with deGrom sidelined since late April, the AL West-leading Rangers are off to the best start in franchise history — but now will be without their prized acquisition until at least next year.
+The team said Tuesday that deGrom will have season-ending surgery next week to repair a torn ulnar collateral ligament in his right elbow.

-“We’ve got a special group here and to not be able to be out there and help them win, that stinks,” deGrom said, with tears in his eyes and pausing several times.
-“Wanting to be out there and helping the team, it’s a disappointment.”
+“We’ve got a special group here and to not be able to be out there and help them win, that stinks,” deGrom said, pausing several times with tears in his eyes.
+"Wanting to be out there and helping the team, it’s a disappointment.”

-General manager Chris Young said Tuesday the decision on surgery came after an MRI on deGrom's ailing right elbow, but the extent of what is required might not be determined until surgery next week.
+General manager Chris Young said Tuesday the decision on surgery came after an MRI on deGrom’s ailing right elbow, but the extent of what is required might not be determined until the operation is performed next week.

-Tommy John surgery is often needed to fix a torn UCL, but Young and the Rangers didn't go as far as saying the pitcher would have that particular procedure.
+Tommy John surgery, in which the damaged ligament is replaced, is often needed to fix a torn UCL, but Young and the Rangers didn’t go as far as saying the pitcher would have that particular procedure.
 After being drafted by the New York Mets in 2010, deGrom made six starts in the minors that summer before needing Tommy John surgery and missing all of 2011, three years before his big league debut.

-The two-time NL Cy Young Award winner hadn't pitched since April 28, when he exited early against the the New York Yankees because of injury concerns for the second time in a span of three starts.
+DeGrom last pitched April 28 against the New York Yankees, when he exited early because of injury concerns for the second time in a span of three starts.
 The announcement about surgery came a day after deGrom was transferred to the 60-day injured list.

 Young said the latest MRI showed more inflammation and significant structural damage in the ligament that wasn’t there on the scan after deGrom left the game against the Yankees.